maxijb/uber/README.md

      *Epic Roasthouse, San Francisco*
      *399 Embarcadero, San Francisco*
 - Once we get the results for the three variants, we check each level of accuracy of each, and pick the best response.
+- The preprocess is done in two steps, since Google and Imdb are very sensitive about number of requests, and we need to treat their data as an appreciated resource.

 **Architecture**